Coteh/WebAdvisorExtractor/README.md

 ## Usage

-Navigate to the University of Guelph's WebAdvisor, select "Students", then "Search for Sections".
+Navigate to the University of Guelph's [WebAdvisor](https://webadvisor.uoguelph.ca/WebAdvisor/WebAdvisor), select "Students" from the Main Menu, then "Search for Sections" from the Registration menu.

 Go down to the bottom and select courses at Location "G - Guelph" and Academic Level "UG - Undergraduate" or whichever options you want.